 The Vision of Idolatry in the Temple

-2 Then I looked and a likeness like the appearance of fire; from his waist down, fire; and from his waist up, was like the appearance of sheer brightness, like glowing metal.
-3 He stretched out the form of a hand, and took me by a lock of my head; and the Spirit lifted me up between earth and the sky, and brought me in visions of God to Jerusalem, to the door of the gate of the inner court that looks toward the north; where there was the seat of the image of jealousy, which provokes jealousy.
+2 Then I looked and there was a likeness of a man with the appearance of fire.
+From his waist down, fire, and from his waist up, was like the appearance of sheer brightness, like metal, glowing amber.
+3 He stretched out the form of a hand, and took me by a lock of my head.
+Then the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the door of the gate of the inner court that looks toward the north, where there was the seat of the idol, which provokes God’s jealous indignation.

 4 The glory of the the Lord of Israel was there, like the vision that I saw in the plain.
 5 Then he said to me, “Son of man, lift up your eyes now toward the north.”

 6 He said to me, “Son of man, do you see what they are doing?
-The great abominations that the house of Israel commits here, that I should go far from my sanctuary?
+The great abominations that the house of Israel is committing here, to drive me far from my sanctuary?
 But you will again see yet even greater abominations.”

 9 He said to me, “Go in, and see the wicked abominations that they are doing here.”

-12 Then he said to me, “Son of man, have you seen what the elders of the house of Israel do in the dark, every man in his rooms of imagery?
+12 Then he said to me, “Son of man, have you seen what the elders of the house of Israel do in the dark, every man in his room of carved images?
 For they say, ‘The Lord doesn’t see us.
 The Lord has forsaken the land.’ ”

-14 Then he brought me to the door of the gate of the house of the Lord which was toward the north; and I saw the women sitting there weeping for Tammuz.
+14 Then he brought me to the door of the gate of the house of the Lord which was toward the north, and I saw the women sitting there weeping for Tammuz.

 Slaughter of the Idolators

 2 Six men came by way of the upper gate, which lies toward the north, every man with his slaughtering weapon in his hand.
 One man in the middle of them was clothed in linen, with a writer’s ink jar by his side.
 They went in, and stood beside the bronze altar.

-3 The glory of the God of Israel went up from the cherub, from where it was, to the threshold of the house; and he called to the man clothed in linen, who had the writer’s ink jar by his side.
+3 The glory of the God of Israel went up from the cherub, from where it was, to the threshold of the house, and he called to the man clothed in linen, who had the writer’s ink jar by his side.
 4 The Lord said to him, “Go through the midst of the city, through the midst of Jerusalem, and set a mark on the foreheads of the men who groan and that cry over all the abominations that are done within it.”

 Then they began with the old men who were in front of the house.